 Here’s the most important protective gear for motocross racing:

 - Helmet - don’t buy just any helmet and put the time into proper research.
 Aim for ACU Gold Stamp if you’re buying in Europe, or DOT, Snell, ECE standard for the USA made helmets.
 These markers are safety standards and you can be sure you’re wearing a high-quality helmet.
 Some of the best helmet brands are Arai, HJC, MSR, Thor, Troy Lee Designs, Bell, etc.

 - Motocross boots - since the majority of injuries occur on a lower part of your body, boots protect your feet from dirt, ankles from twisting and knees from a jump impact.
 It’s recommended to go for brands such as Axo, O’Neal, TCX, Thor or Forma for extra safety.

 Follow a Healthy and Diverse Eating Plan

 No matter the sport you’re competing in, a healthy and balanced diet will give you an edge over the competition.
 The balanced and diverse diet won’t only help in maintaining high energy levels, but also increasing performance levels, muscle growth and repair periods.
-Since motocross racing is a physically demanding sport that requires a level of endurance and fitness, a proper diet can only increase your performance during the training or race.
+Since motocross racing is a physically demanding sport requiring endurance and fitness, a proper diet can only increase your performance during the training or race.
 On a race day, it’s recommended to not eat heavy meals but instead focus on eating small meals that consist of high levels of simple carbohydrates such as energy bars.
-Also, it’s extremely easy to get dehydrated once you’re on a track, so don’t forget to drink enough liquids such as plain water or energy drinks that will ensure optimal performance of your body.
+Also, it’s extremely easy to get dehydrated once you’re on a track, so don’t forget to drink enough liquids such as plain water or energy drinks to ensure optimal body performance.